MarkPearce/Reignmaker-lite/Kingdom_Actions.md

 ---

 ### Outfit Army
-_Equip your troops with superior arms, armor, and supplies to enhance their battlefield effectiveness._
+_Equip your troops with superior arms, armour, and supplies to enhance their battlefield effectiveness._

 **Failure Consequences:** Critical failures cause NO unrest (equipment action, not crisis/military operation)